rohit-mewada-1125/rohit-mewada-1125/README.md

 👀 I’m interested in software development, artificial intelligence, and cybersecurity.

-🌱 I’m currently learning about data structures, algorithms, and web development.
+🌱 I’m currently learning about data science, machine learning algorithms.

 💞️ I’m looking to collaborate on open-source projects and participate in coding competitions.